KarolTx/a10_olinuxino_lime-scripts/README.md

   * NEW_HOSTNAME
   * KERNEL_CONF
   * KERNEL_DIR
-* grep for lines containing "FIXME" if you not wanna default settings
+* grep for lines containing "FIXME" if one does not want default settings
-* grep for "a10-olinuxino-lime specific" if you want change the board
+* grep for "a10-olinuxino-lime specific" if one wants to change the board
 * edit 1st-boot.sh for commands to be run after first boot